Remittance firms sue Australia's Westpac as banks shun money transfer firms

-SYDNEY An Australian court case is set to throw a spotlight on a steady retreat by Western banks out of the $435 billion (276.5 billion pounds) global remittance business, a trend that threatens to erode the livelihoods of hundreds of millions of the world's poor.
+SYDNEY Nov 28 An Australian court case is set to throw a spotlight on a steady retreat by Western banks out of the $435 billion global remittance business, a trend that threatens to erode the livelihoods of hundreds of millions of the world's poor.

 Almost 20 remittance firms sued Australia's second biggest lender, Westpac Banking Corp, this month to prevent the lender from becoming the last of the country's major banks to quit the business, arguing that this would cripple them.